microsoft/golazo/docs/why-golazo.md

 ### Planning Rigidity

 Interruptions and plan changes are inevitable.
-WSJF plus short tickets means new high‑value work can enter the flow within days—not semesters—without derailing existing commitments.
+WSJF plus short tickets means new high‑value work can enter the flow within days rather than semesters without derailing existing commitments.

 ### On Call Engineer Overload